 Third, fires in gasoline cars are often due to electrical systems.

-It’s odd to hear electric car companies say gasoline cars catch fire more often, without disclosing that those were electrical system fires.
+It’s odd to hear electric car companies socialize the idea that gasoline cars catch fire, without disclosing that they’re still talking about electrical system fires.
 In fact, the data show electrical fires to be the second most common cause of fires.

 So if you take maintenance-related fuel leaks out of the equation, electrical fires already are a HUGE problem, foreshadowing the critical need to NOT ignore Tesla’s Pinto-like design failures or treat them as rare.